frenchypeanut/rockside/more-about-consortium.md

 ### How can I access the account that was generated for validating transactions on my consortium?

 Connect to the server were your account was generated.
-On the rockside slave datadir (by default ~/.rockside/) all informations about your node are stored in the folder **datadir/node/geth-CONSORTIUM_NAME-MEMBER_NAME/data**.
-In the keystore folder you have all information about your account.
-The password to access the private key is on the pass.txt file.
+All informations about your node are stored in **SLAVE_DATADIR/node/geth-CONSORTIUM_NAME-MEMBER_NAME/data** (by default SLAVE_DATADIR is ~/.rockside/).
+The **pass.txt** contains the password to access your account.
+Your account is present on the keystore folder.

 ### How to deploy a real multi-companies consortium production network, within different cloud-provider or on premises, using different rockside instances ?